 I have bipolar disorder.
 Whenever I’m in a depressive swing, it’s all I can do to decide what to watch on Netflix or Hulu.
 So I’ve made lists of happy shows to watch.
 Friends, RuPaul’s Drag Race, Undercover Boss, everything from HGTV and Food Network, but especially anything involving the Property Brothers, Love It or List It, and any competitions.

 Or maybe your thing is music.
 I’ll put the Weird Al Yankovic radio station on Spotify and listen all day long.
 Or pull him up on YouTube so I can listen and watch.
 Or I’ll put on 90’s hair rock, the music of my childhood, and try to remember what happiness is.
-Speaking of what happiness is, I’m a big fan of musicals, so Cats, and Les Miserables, and Phantom of the Opera, and all of them.
+Speaking of what happiness is, I’m a big fan of musicals, so Cats, and Les Miserables, and Phantom of the Opera, and all the rest of them.

 Or maybe you’re a book lover.
 The Little Prince, Anna Kerenina, From the Mixed Up Files of Mrs. Basil E. Frankweiler, The Chronicles of Narnia, and hundreds of others.
 Some of my favorite authors are Nora Roberts, Mark Victor Hansen, Jack Canfield, and Madeleine L’Engle.